tdaverse/tdaunif/cran-comments.md

 ## Test results

-All remote tests produced NOTES about possibly misspelled words, all of which are names or standard initialisms and have been verified.
+All remote tests NOTEd one or both of two URLs, <https://projecteuclid.org/euclid.imsc/1379942050> and <https://dl.acm.org/doi/10.1145/218380.218500>.
+The first redirects to <https://projecteuclid.org/ebooks/institute-of-mathematical-statistics-collections/Advances-in-Modern-Statistical-Theory-and-Applications--A-Festschrift/chapter/Sampling-from-a-Manifold/10.1214/12-IMSCOLL1006>, and the second is redirected from the standard <https://doi.org/10.1145/218380.218500> provided at the site.
+Replacing either with the alternative did not resolve the NOTE.

 ### R CMD check results